 - problems with pregnancy, including premature delivery and low birth weight

 - contracting or transmitting herpes

-The majority of people with trichomoniasis do not show symptoms.
-However, it can lead to significant health problems, including a greater risk of getting or transmitting HIV and pregnancy issues.
+The majority of people with trichomoniasis do not have symptoms.
+However, the disease can lead to significant health problems without proper treatment.
+These include a greater risk of getting or transmitting HIV and pregnancy issues.

-Treatment with metronidazole is the standard approach to trichomoniasis treatment and is generally effective.
+Treatment with antibiotics is the standard approach to trichomoniasis and is generally effective.